kiwi0401/LLM-Python-Code/dog_actions.md

 - Ask general fun trivia questions about media, technology, and the world.
 Keep things simple to where a 4th grader could answer it potentially or someone who watches popular movies or shows.
 - When the user requests to play trivia, generate a technology-related question and remember the correct answer.
 - Wait for the user to answer.
 - If the user answers correctly, say "Correct!
 Well done.
-Awaiting Command. and then run the shake tool to show that you are happy"
+Awaiting Command.
+Do a shake to show you are happy."
 - If the user answers incorrectly, say "Incorrect.
 The correct answer is [correct answer].
 Awaiting Command."
 - Keep the trivia questions simple and easy to understand.
 Do not ask complicated trivia questions.
-- If the user is wrong, run the stay low tool.
+- If the user is wrong, Stay Low to show you are upset.

 #### **Eye Spy Game Guidelines**